Auraria, Georgia: History

 In 1848, gold was discovered in California.
 Former Auraria resident Jennie Wimmer, a cook in rural California, was the first person to prove the gold's authenticity, because she was the only person on the scene who knew how to perform the proper tests.
 This discovery led to the California Gold Rush of 1849.
-Discoveries of gold in California and soon after in Colorado caused Auraria to eventually fade into history.
+The discovery of gold in California and soon after in Colorado caused Auraria to eventually fade into history.
 Gold mining in Georgia decreased and eventually all but ceased as miners went west looking for uncharted prospecting.
 Auraria's population quickly dwindled, and the community deteriorated.

-William Greeneberry Russell and a party of men of Auraria who left for Kansas Territory formed the settlement of Auraria in 1858; the town later merged with Denver, Colorado.
+William Greeneberry Russell and a party of men of Auraria who left for Kansas Territory formed the Colorado settlement of Auraria in 1858; the town later merged with Denver.

 Present day

 There are still a few old buildings standing: Woody's store at Castleberry Bridge Road, that remained open till the early 1980s; a red house that was once a bank; another house across the street; and a couple of foundations.
-They stand in lone testament to the 19th century gold rush.

 Geography

 To visit Auraria, travel from the square in Dahlonega on the west road to Dawsonville, pass the college (the gold-domed building is built on the foundation of the old mint).
 Turn left at the bottom of that hill and continue about 3 miles.
-The old red house on the left is the bank; after it, the collapsing building is the old hotel and just beyond on the left is the old Woody's store.
+The old red house on the left is the bank; after it, there previously was a collapsing building (the remains of which were removed in the early 2010s), which was the old hotel, and just beyond on the left is the old Woody's store.
 Castleberry Bridge Road to the right leads down to the Etowah River.